I compared Cricut Infusible Ink on Cricut blanks to just regular cotton. I’ll give you my completely honest opinion if it’s worth it.

 Infusing the ink seemed to work the same way for both.
 I tried to see if they looked different before I removed the coverings.
 See for yourself!

 Here’s another bit of imagery to display how much ink was actually infused into the fabric.
-You can see on the piece I lifted up how much color was left on the sheet versus the shirt.
+You can see on the piece I lifted up how many colors were left on the sheet versus the shirt.
 Obviously, the Cricut blank took WAY more of the color.

 Will my design differ if I use cotton?